mrhashemi2000/UPDSF_v4.4/README.md

 *This cross-validation between Sobol and 2D optimization strengthens the reliability of the results.*

-**Conclusion**: Both methods confirm that **base catalysis** and **Uracil hydrolysis** are the most critical factors.
+**Conclusion**: Both methods identify the same dominant parameters that **base catalysis** and **Uracil hydrolysis** are the most critical factors.
 UPDSF v4.4 provides more realistic and actionable results thanks to 2D optimization and lipid membrane modeling.

 ---